Identification in discrete choice models with imperfect information: Empirical application

-Recall that $\gamma_y$ captures the impact of the demographic characteristics of DM $i$ ($W_i$) on the vote shares.
-We allow this impact to be heterogenous across the parties.
-To be parsimonious on the number of parameters to estimate, we further parameterise $\gamma_y$ by requiring that $\gamma_y\equiv \gamma Z^{\text{LR}}_y$ for every party $y$, where $Z^{\text{LR}}_y$ is the position of party $y$ with regards to left-right orientation.
+We collect in $W_i$ some demographic characteristics of respondents.
+In particular, we focus on gender, socio-economic class, and total income before tax.
+Recall that $\gamma_y$ captures the impact of $W_i$ on the vote shares.
+We allow this impact to be heterogeneous across the parties.
+To be parsimonious on the number of parameters to estimate, we further parameterise $\gamma_y$ by requiring that $\gamma_y\coloneqq\gamma Z^{\text{LR}}_y$ for every party $y$, where $Z^{\text{LR}}_y$ is the position of party $y$ with regards to left-right orientation.
 In other words, we assume that the aforementioned heterogeneity is driven by the position of each party in the left-right political spectrum.
-Lastly, we consider abstention as base category and normalise its payoff to zero.
+Similarly, to reduce dimensionality, we impose $\beta_y\coloneqq \beta$ for each party $y$.

-After omitting observations with missing data, our sample is made up of $1,217$ individuals.
-Of these, $36.48\%$ have voted for the Labour Party, $36.65\%$ for the Conservative Party, $6.41\%$ for the Liberal Democrats, $1.73\%$ for UKIP, $1.56\%$ for the Green Party, and $17.17\%$ did not vote.\footnote{Before omitting observations with missing data, the percentages are: $34.74\%$ for the Labour Party, $33.78\%$ for the Conservative Party, $5.39\%$ for the Liberal Democrats, $1.91\%$ for UKIP, $1.63\%$ for the Green Party, and $22.56\%$ did not vote.
-The survey seems slightly skewed towards supporters of the Labour Party.
-The actual vote shares in England were $41.9\%$ for the Labour Party, $45.6\%$ for the Conservative Party, $7.8\%$ for the Liberal Democrats, $2.1\%$ for UKIP, $1.9\%$ for the Green Party.
-The election results led to a hung parliament and the Conservative Party formed a minority government supported by an agreement with the Northern Ireland's Democratic Unionist Party.
-The vote shares of each party (including minorities) can be obtained, for example, here \url{https://www.bbc.co.uk/news/election/2017/results/england}.
-See also \url{https://en.wikipedia.org/wiki/Opinion_polling_for_the_2017_United_Kingdom_general_election\#2017} for opinion polls organised by various organisations to gauge voting intentions.} Table \MYref{descriptive} presents some descriptive statistics.
+In our final sample, $36.48\%$ of people have voted for the Labour Party, $36.65\%$ for the Conservative Party, $6.41\%$ for the Liberal Democrats, $1.73\%$ for UKIP, $1.56\%$ for the Green Party, and $17.17\%$ did not vote.
+Table \ref{descriptive} presents some descriptive statistics.
 The second column refers to the positions of the respondents on dimensions 1-4 and reports the mean (rounded to the nearest integer), median, and standard deviation across the sample.
 The remaining columns reports $Z_y$ for each party $y$.
 As expected, the Conservative Party and UKIP are more right-wing, less concerned with income inequality, more Eurosceptic, and stronger supporters of low taxes and a minimal welfare state, than the Labour Party and the Green Party.
-The Liberal Democrats are more centrist. \\
+The Liberal Democrats are more centrist.